unisonweb/unisonweb-org/src/data/docs/abilities.md

 #### The `Abort` and `Exception` abilities

-The `Abort` ability is analogous to `Optional` and can be used to terminate a computation.
+The `Abort` ability can be used to terminate a computation.
+Validation is one practical use case for `Abort`&mdash;in the example below, we use `Abort` to implement a smart constructor for a `User` data type, aborting when an invalid constructor argument is encountered.

+> 📒 `Abort` is analogous to the `Optional` data type.
+The `Abort.toOptional` and `Optional.toAbort` functions below demonstrates the relationship between the two constructs.

 ```unison
 ability Abort where